CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02e.md

 [PyCharm](https://www.jetbrains.com/pycharm/) is a Python integrated development environment (IDE) developed by [JetBrains](https://www.jetbrains.com/).
-There is a [free community version](https://www.jetbrains.com/pycharm/download) available for download, but you can support the application and obtain addtional features with the purchase of the [professional version](https://www.jetbrains.com/pycharm/buy/).
+There is a [free community version](https://www.jetbrains.com/pycharm/download) available for download, but you can support the application and obtain additional features with the purchase of the [professional version](https://www.jetbrains.com/pycharm/buy/).
 JetBrains describes PyCharm as an "intelligent coding assistant".